emqx/emqx-docs/en_US/rule/backend_mysql.md

 # Save data to MySQL

-Setup a MySQL database, and changes the username/password to root/public, taking Mac OSX for instance:
+Setup a MySQL database, and changes the username/password to root/public, taking MacOS X for instance:

 ```bash
 $ brew install mysql